 GCT operates a policy of inclusiveness; anyone of any age, experience and ability may take part with young people playing a vital part in productions.
 Participation in our drama projects is open to all wherever they may live.
 There is no charge of any kind for membership nor a production fee.

-In the eighteen years of GCT’s existence the company has staged both large scale open air promenade and site specific productions as well as theatre events for young children.
+In the twenty years of GCT’s existence the company has staged both large scale open air promenade and site specific productions as well as theatre events for young children.

 GCT is keen to help raise awareness among participants and audiences of the environment of Gatton Park and its place in local history, working closely with The Gatton Trust on a number of different projects.
 GCT’s use of the site enables large numbers of people to visit Gatton Park who may otherwise have been unaware of its existence and stunning restoration, which is carried out by volunteers.